-"This exhibition introduces the message that sculptures were painted often with dazzling and garish colors, with reconstructions of what they might have looked like, based on the colors and pigments that were available at the time," curator Renee Dreyfus said in a phone interview.
+“This exhibition introduces the message that sculptures were painted often with dazzling and garish colors, with reconstructions of what they might have looked like, based on the colors and pigments that were available at the time,” Renee Dreyfus, a curator for the exhibition, said in a phone interview.

 Looking for “paint ghosts”

-The research of Vinzenz Brinkmann, an archeologist and professor at Frankfurt's Goethe University, coalesced in the first "Gods in Color" exhibition at Munich's Glyptothek museum in 2003.
+The research of Vinzenz Brinkmann, an archeologist and professor at Frankfurt’s Goethe University, coalesced in the original “Gods in Color” show at Munich’s Glyptothek museum in 2003.

 To create reproductions, Brinkmann starts by simply looking at the surface of the sculptures with a naked eye, before adding various visual aids in the form of ultraviolet of infrared lamps.
 The light source must come from a very low angle, nearly parallel to the surface being analyzed.
 That simple trick brings out details otherwise impossible to see.

 Because paint acts as a coating and wears off unevenly, bits of surface that were covered in paint will stand out as they were protected from erosion.

 “That can show a variety of different paints that are there or are gone, but have left a paint ghost,” Dreyfus said.

 This “paint ghost” can help researchers deduce the original paint patterns on the statue.
 It can also help in understanding what types of pigments might have been used, as more resistant ones would have lasted longer than weak ones.

 “We can also grind minuscule amounts of the original pigment, where present, and determine what its color was,” Dreyfus said.